 What will become of those who only called Jesus “Lord”?

 How powerful, yet how terrifying!
-It is proper to call Jesus our Lord (see John 13:13); however, those who depend merely on that will be sorely surprised on the day of judgment.
+It is proper to call Jesus our Lord (see John 13:13); however, those who depend merely on that call (like the Sinner’s Prayer) will be sorely surprised on the day of judgment.
 Instead, we must be found “clothed…with Christ” (Galatians 3:26–28) and “in the Lord” (Revelation 14:13) while we “walk in the light” (1 John 1:5–10).

 What about those who die outside of the Lord?